OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 **TL;DR**

 If you want to see the complete program, skip straight to the [end](#complete-farmer-template) or view the [source code](https://github.com/OctopusSamples/farmertemplates/blob/main/src/SimpleAzureWebApp/Program.fs).
-If you'd like more details, read on!
+If you’d like more details, read on!

 ### Template parameters